Live Online Portal

-LOP, or Live Online Portal, is malware that is installed on Microsoft Windows.
+Live Online Portal (LOP) is malware that is installed on Microsoft Windows.

 Lop.com is a web site owned by C2Media LTD. It is a pay-per-click search portal where other websites will pay for each click to their sites via LOP.
 A method they used to get people to their site was to install a browser hijacker component on people's computers which would advertise their site through pop-ups.
 The installer could turn the user's web browser into a device with different links to lop.com.